Ethel Waters: Film, theater and television

-In 1939, Waters became the first African American to star in her own television show, before the debut of Nat King Cole's in 1956.
-The Ethel Waters Show, a variety special, appeared on NBC on June 14, 1939.
+In 1939, Waters became the first African American to star in her own television show: The Ethel Waters Show, a variety special, appeared on NBC's New York station on June 14, 1939.
 It included a dramatic performance of the Broadway play Mamba's Daughters, based on the Gullah community of South Carolina and produced with her in mind.
 The play was based on the novel by DuBose Heyward.

 Waters was nominated for an Academy Award for Best Supporting Actress for the film Pinky (1949) under the direction of Elia Kazan after the first director, John Ford, quit over disagreements with Waters.
 According to producer Darryl F. Zanuck, Ford "hated that old...woman (Waters)."
 Ford, Kazan stated, "didn't know how to reach Ethel Waters."
 Kazan later referred to Waters's "truly odd combination of old-time religiosity and free-flowing hatred."

 In 1950, she won the New York Drama Critics Circle Award for her performance opposite Julie Harris in the play The Member of the Wedding.
 Waters and Harris repeated their roles in the 1952 film version.

 In 1950, Waters was the first African-American actress to star in a television series, Beulah, which aired on ABC television from 1950 through 1952.
 It was the first nationally broadcast weekly television series starring an African American in the leading role.
 She starred as Beulah for the first year of the TV series before quitting in 1951, complaining that the portrayal of blacks was "degrading."
 She was replaced by Louise Beavers in the second and third season.
 She guest-starred in 1957 and 1959 on NBC's The Ford Show, Starring Tennessee Ernie Ford.
 In a 1957 segment, she sang "Cabin in the Sky".